Buying a property in Spain: 2025 guide for French | MCB Costa Blanca

 2. El Contrato Privado de Compraventa, the promise to purchase.

-1. La Reserva:
+1. The Reserva:

-It is the payment of a deposit to reserve the offer pending the signing of the promise to purchase.
-The sum is not always proportional to the selling price, it is generally in the range of € 3,000 to € 6,000.
+It is the payment of a deposit allowing the offer to be reserved while waiting for the signing of the promise to purchase.
+The sum is not always proportional to the sale price, it is generally in the range of €3,000 to €6,000.

-If you are passing through, you can perfectly sign the reservation before your departure, as long as the parties have an agreement on the thing and the price.
+If you are passing through, you can perfectly well sign the reservation before your departure, as long as the parties have an agreement on the thing and the price.

-In case of withdrawal on your part, you lose the amount paid.
+If you withdraw, you lose the amount paid.

-You will therefore need to:
+You will therefore need:

 These two points are mandatory.